From Batch Machine Learning to Real-Time Machine Learning

 3. Model training: Training typically occurs at regular intervals, with the frequency varying between near-real-time, which involves more frequent time frames than batch training or online-real-time training.

 4. Model Inference: This component involves deploying the ML models and making real-time predictions.
-The deployed models should be optimised for low latency inference and must scale well to handle varying loads.
+The deployed models should be optimized for low latency inference and must scale well to handle varying loads.

 5. Scalability and Fault Tolerance: Real-time ML pipelines must be scalable to handle large volumes of data and fault-tolerant to withstand failures gracefully.
 This often involves deploying the pipeline across distributed systems and implementing mechanisms for fault recovery and data replication.